 Homeboy glances my way.
 Probably got a knife in hand already, or, given his job, maybe pepper spray.
 Red, green, or Christmas?
 You bushwhack some dude in a dark parking lot, better expect what’s coming.
 But that ain’t the way it goes.
 He gives me a head nod, neutral expression.
 What’s with the cape? he asks, and that’s more invitation than I need.

 Used to have me a Tacoma just like that, I say, little older maybe.
 Got it used when I came back from Iraq.
 Bet that double cab holds a lot.
 Mine was only an extra-cab but still felt huge.
 Plus, I was rocking the camper shell, came in handy when my fucking landlord kicked me out.
 Mine was green, with a little what you call rust coloration around the fenders.
 Drove that thing everywhere, in all kinda weather.
 That four-by-four’s badass, right?

 Dude’s still standing there, wide-eyed, keys in hand.
-He don’t know what to say, so I make
+He don’t know what to say, so I make my pitch:

 Think you could give me a lift?

 Not far, I say, hobbling around past the tailgate toward the passenger-side door.
 Got this bum leg, so getting anywhere takes forever.

 Hold up, he says.
 All I said’s where you going.